ioccc-src/winner/faq.md

             rm -f desired_name.c desired_name
 ```

-We recommend that the `make clobber` rule remove files that your submission
+We recommend that the `make clobber` rule remove files that your entry
 creates as part of the compiling/building process.

 You may also copy the compiled `prog` into a different file as part of compiling process.